btopper/lestransactions.fr/README.md

 # lestransactions.fr

-LesTransactions.fr is based on python3.6.
+LesTransactions.fr is written in python3.6 and based mostly on Flask, Jinja2 and Sqlite.

 LesTransactions.fr architecture is as follows :

 ***SERVER SIDE***